Skip to content

 The big difference between the two is that a crock-pot cooks food more slowly than a pressure cooker.

-Slow-cookers cook food from four to ten hours.
+Slow cookers cook food for four to ten hours.
 They are perfect for cooking cuts of meat that are usually very tough.

 Despite the long cooking hours of the crockpot, the food maintains its nutritional content and flavor.
 A slow cooker is very convenient.